Lexey/LFS/README.md

 # InSim.Client

-It is a mininalistic client for the LFS InSim.
+It is a mininalistic client for the LFS InSim targeting .NET 8.
 Maintains the connection and supports only 3 incoming informational packet types.

 Possible usage:
 ```C#